An extension of polar duality of toric varieties and its consequences in Mirror Symmetry: Further examples, remarks and open problems

 \section{Further examples, remarks and open problems}

-This final section is devoted to collect a series of suggestions and perspectives coming from the pre\-vious treatment of $f$-duality and the induced mirror web, which will be the main objects of incoming works.
-Let us first of all recall, in order of appearance, main problems earlier arisen. \begin{enumerate} \item Understanding the generalized Krawitz duality and LG/Hypersurfaces correspondence as sketched in \S\ref{sssez:LG/Hyp} and in particular what is concerning Remark~\ref{rem:K-dualita}. \item Recalling \S\ref{ssez:KKP-compct}, understanding relations between $f$-duality, log geometry and Intrinsic Mirror Symmetry in the sense of the Gross-Siebert program. \item Conjecture~\ref{conj:LGmirror} and, more in general, the HMS implications of $f$-duality, taking into account the previous items, as observed in Remark~\ref{rem:LGmirrors}.
+This final section is devoted to collect a series of suggestions and perspectives coming from the pre\-vious treatment of $f$-duality and the induced mirror web, which will be the main object of forthcoming works.
+Let us first of all recall, in order of appearance, main problems that arose earlier. \begin{enumerate} \item Understanding the generalized Krawitz duality and LG/Hypersurfaces correspondence as sketched in \S\ref{sssez:LG/Hyp} and in particular Remark~\ref{rem:K-dualita}. \item By \S\ref{ssez:KKP-compct}, understanding relations between $f$-duality, log geometry and Intrinsic Mirror Symmetry in the sense of the Gross-Siebert program. \item Conjecture~\ref{conj:LGmirror} and, more in general, the HMS implications of $f$-duality, taking into account the previous items, as observed in Remark~\ref{rem:LGmirrors}.
 As a starting point in proving equivalence of multiple mirror models here and elsewhere proposed, one could consider the work by Doran, Favero and Kelly \cite{DFK}, \cite{Favero-Kelly}. \item Check several MS instances, among those listed in \S\ref{ssez:mirrortest}, for some further examples of hypersurfaces and complete intersections in toric varieties. \end{enumerate} In the following, we present some further interesting remark and related problems.